TNET-SNU/mmTLS/README.md

 ```

 The configuration of nginx as endpoints is a subset of above.
 Endpoints (box3, box4) use only upper 6 ports; 80, 1080, 442, 1442, 443, 1443.
+You don't need to modify the configuration files.
+That's just for reference.

 # Figure 8 - mmTLS

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/0ca8fc65-0562-465e-ac7c-f5c19882dc58" />

-You can run the middlebox on box1.kaist.ac.kr.
+You run the mmTLS middlebox on box1.kaist.ac.kr.
 Log in to box1.kaist.ac.kr first.

 ```Bash
 ssh box1.kaist.ac.kr
 ```

-We prepared a pre-built mmTLS application which decrypts (and does DPI when -p option exists) the payload for the given size.
+We have prepared a pre-built mmTLS application which decrypts (and runs DPI with the ‘-p’ option which means pattern matching on) the payload for the given size.
-It is in the mmTLS/proxies/mOS/mmTLS directory, so go to that directory and run the sample application.
+The binary is in the mmTLS/proxies/mOS/mmTLS directory, so go to that directory and run the sample application.

 ```Bash
 cd mmTLS/proxies/mOS/mmTLS
 sudo ./my_ips -c 16
 ```

+my_ips is a script that runs the mmTLS application.

+'-c 16' means it should use 16 CPU cores.

+'-l [monitoring size]' means it should decrypt first [monitoring_size]KB of the HTTP response.
+(Default is 64, which decrypts first 64KB.)

+'-p' means run pattern matching using a snort3-10k-ruleset.
+We will use it on AE for figure 16.

-When it starts to print the throughput logs, it is ready to work.
+When it starts, it periodically prints out the throughput after initialization.

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/92782579/679cdfd6-0570-4ea0-9782-f4bb582bdcaa" />

-Then, open a new ssh session to the middlebox machine (box1.kaist.ac.kr) and ssh to Bluefield-2 SmartNIC.
+Then, on another ssh session to the middlebox machine (box1.kaist.ac.kr), ssh into the Bluefield-2 SmartNIC.

 ```Bash
 ssh box1.kaist.ac.kr
 ```
 ```Bash
 ssh 192.168.100.2 # on box1.kaist.ac.kr
 ```

-Run the key-server on bf2_key_server directory.
+Run the ‘key-server’ binary in the bf2_key_server directory.

 ```Bash
 cd bf2_key_server
 sudo ./key-server -c 8 -i p1
 ```

+'-c 8' means it should use 8 CPU cores.
+(BF-2 has 8 cores.)

+'-i p1' means it uses 'p1' interface to send raw packets to the host.

-The key-server will print the logs about secondary key channels.
+The ‘key-server’ will print out the trace on the secondary key channel.

 Now, open one more new ssh session and go to the same directory.
 Then, execute ./run-mmtls-clients-persistent-gcm.sh to run all four client machines at the same time.